Kwasa Sentral MRT station: History

-During the early stages of construction prior to the finalisation of station names, Kwasa Sentral station was known by the working name Taman Industri Sungai Buloh.
+During the early stages of construction before the finalisation of station names, Kwasa Sentral station was known by the working name Taman Industri Sungai Buloh.

 Feeder bus services

-With the opening of the Kajang line, feeder buses also began operating linking the station with several housing areas in Kota Damansara and Subang (Section U3 and U5, Shah Alam).
+With the opening of the Kajang Line, feeder buses also began operating, linking the station with several housing areas in Kota Damansara and Subang (Sections U3 and U5, Shah Alam).
 The feeder buses operate from the station's feeder bus hub adjacent to the station.